The Art of caring for Dubarry Boots.

 Longer term, Dubarry produce a range of care products specifically designed to enable their boots to stand up to the battering we all know their boots take.

 Again you’ll find a lot of chat on the forums about the Dubarry care products and there is broad acknowledgement that although the Dubarry care products might cost slightly more, only a small amount is needed.
 Consequently they last a really long time and no other product give a better finish or better protection.

-The lifespan of Dubarry boots is greatly increased by regularly following this easy six-step care programme using the Dubarry care products:
+The lifespan of Dubarry boots is greatly increased by regularly following this easy seven-step care programme using the Dubarry care products: